 But unlike a general Rotational Program, a Leadership Development Program offers exposure to different areas within a specific field or industry.
 They also usually require a degree that aligns with the program you want to apply for.
 If you apply for a program in Finance, for instance, you’ll most likely need to have studied finance, accounting, or economics.

 Thermo Fisher Scientific, the world leader in serving science, offers Leadership Development Programs across their company.
 Take, for example, their Operations Leadership Development Program.
-It involves four six-month rotations in which you immerse yourself in various parts of the operations function, including manufacturing, distribution, and supply chain.
+It involves four six-month rotations during which you immerse yourself in various parts of the operations function, including manufacturing, distribution, and supply chain.
 You’ll have the opportunity to work alongside some of the most respected operations leaders in the world in order to accelerate your technical, professional, and leadership development.

 There’s also their Human Resources Leadership Development Program.
 It focuses on building the next generation of HR leaders through rotational assignments in important fields like mergers and acquisitions, diversity and inclusion, talent management, and employee relations.